mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 tool with the argument `point_location = "MID"`, do whatever analysis we need on those midpoints (e.g. extract the values from a raster via the Extract Vaues to Points tool), and then join those fields back to the "edge" layer using the Join Field tool.
+If we need to re-associate attributes that were originally associated with the polylines but were lost when the polyline layer was dissolved, we can add them back in using the Identity tool.

 ## Constructing the network